 What To See In Cagliari Underground

 The underground part of the city has various monuments to visit.
-Not all of them are included in a guided tour of Cagliari Underground.
+Not all of them are part of the guided tour of Cagliari Underground.

 Crypt of Saint Ephysius